dflex-js/dflex/CONTRIBUTING.md

 ## Running Tests

-- `yarn test` runs the tests in each package available in workspace.
+- `yarn test` to run the tests in each package available in workspace.

 ## Dealing with packages